geins-io/ralph-module-voyado-elevate/README.md

 > A helper library for making requests to the eSales 4 Storefront API v3.
 It includes type definitions for all HTTPS responses and the library API.

+## TODO
+- Transpile @apptus/esales-api in this module instead of customer repo
+- Enable the support for module options (clusterId etc) in customer repo
+- Support for other infrastructure in this module like nuxt.config.js?
+- Publish module to npm to enable installation on customer repo

 ## Installation

 To use the Ralph Module for Voyado Elevate in your Nuxt2 app, you can install it from npm using the following command: